 Grade Strand Standard Code Benchmark 8 1.
 Citizenship and Government 4.
-Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of United States governmental institutions at local, state and federal levels, and tribal nations.
-8.1.4.1 Compare the structure, foundations, powers and limitations of the United States government with the United Nations.
+Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of United States governmental institutions at local, state and federal levels and within Tribal Nations.
+8.1.4.1 Compare and contrast the structures, foundations, powers, alliances and limitations of the United States government with the United Nations.
 8 1.
 Citizenship and Government 5.
-Public Policy: Analyze how public policy is shaped by governmental and nongovernmental institutions, and how people and communities take action to solve problems and shape public policy.
-8.1.5.1 Explain why governments belong to different types of alliances and international organizations, and describe how they influence public policy.
+Public Policy: Analyze how public policy is shaped by governmental and non-governmental institutions and how people and communities take action to solve problems and shape public policy.
+8.1.5.1 Explain why governments belong to different types of alliances and international organizations and describe how they influence public policy.
 8 1.
 Citizenship and Government 6.
-Tribal Nations: Evaluate the unique political status, trust relationships and governing structures of sovereign Tribal nations and the United States.
-8.1.6.1 Compare the values, principles, and rights in tribal constitutions with the U.S. Constitution.
+Tribal Nations: Evaluate the unique political status, trust relationships and governing structures of sovereign Tribal Nations and the United States.
+8.1.6.1 Compare the values, principles and rights in tribal constitutions with the U.S. Constitution.
 8 2.
 Economics 7.
 Economic Inquiry: Use economic models/reasoning and data analysis to construct an argument and propose a solution related to an economic question.
-Evaluate the impact of your proposed solution on various communities that would be affected.
+Evaluate the impact of the proposed solution on various communities that would be affected.
 8.2.7.1 Evaluate the impact of different economic systems on socioeconomic development.